Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Maple syrup.
 We opted for just a bit of maple syrup to sweeten this pudding and found that it was the perfect balance with the chocolate.
 If you’re following a low-carb plan, stevia will work, too.

 - Vanilla extract.
-Just a bit of vanilla extract helps round out the flavor of this pudding.
+Just a bit of vanilla extract helps round out the flavor of this chocolate chia pudding.

 Making chocolate chia pudding could not be simpler and is nearly impossible to mess up!
-You'll just follow these few simple steps:
+You’ll just follow these few easy steps:

 - Mix your ingredients.
 First things first, you’ll whisk all of your ingredients together until fully combined.